Dimension Polynomials for Affine Partial Difference Algebraic Groups: Generalised Difference Algebraic Groups

-\begin{example} Consider the generalised $\s$\=/algebraic group $(G[i])_{i\in\mathbb{N}}$ and its corresponding Zariski closures $(G_i)_{i\in\mathbb{N}}$ from \Cref{ex: zariski closures and gen group}.
-For $0\leq i\leq 3$, $\I(G_i)=\I(G[i])$, so $j_i=i$, and for all $i\geq 4$, $\I(G_i)\not\subseteq\I(G[i])$, but $\I(G_i)\subseteq \I(G[i+1])$.
-That is, for all $i\geq 4$, $j_i=i+1$. \end{example}
+\begin{example} Consider the generalised $\s$\=/algebraic group $(G_i)_{i\in\mathbb{N}}$ and its corresponding Zariski closures $(G[i])_{i\in\mathbb{N}}$ from \Cref{ex: zariski closures and gen group}.
+For $0\leq i\leq 3$, $\I(G[i])=(0)$, so $g_i=0$, and for all $i\geq 4$, $\I(G[i])\not\subseteq\I(G_i)$, but $\I(G[i])\subseteq \I(G_{i+1})$.
+That is, for all $i\geq 4$, $g_i=i+1$. \end{example}

-Intuitively, the Zariski indicators $(j_i)_{i\in\mathbb{N}}$ are a measure of how different our generalised $\s$\=/algebraic group is to its corresponding Zariski closures.
+Intuitively, the Zariski indicators $(g_i)_{i\in\mathbb{N}}$ provide a way to measure of how different our generalised $\s$\=/algebraic group is to its corresponding Zariski closures.
 Notice that in \Cref{ex: zariski closures and gen group}, the generalised $\s$\=/algebraic group given was intuitively `one step behind' the Zariski closures.
-Then in \Cref{ex: zariski indicators}, we see that for all large enough $i\in\mathbb{N}$, $j_i=i+1$ for this particular generalised $\s$\=/algebraic group.
+Then in \Cref{ex: zariski indicators}, we saw that for all large enough $i\in\mathbb{N}$, $g_i=i+1$ for this particular generalised $\s$\=/algebraic group.
+We already know that Zariski closures behave `nicely' in the ordinary case (\Cref{the: Zariski closures ordinary case}), so perhaps we can say more about a generalised $\s$\=/algebraic group if it behaves similarly to its Zariski closures.
+We now prove that if at some critical point our generalised $\s$\=/algebraic group is the same as the Zariski closure, then they are equal for all large enough $i\in\mathbb{N}$.

-\begin{lemma} Let $(G[i])_{i\in\mathbb{N}}$ be a generalised $\s$\=/algebraic group with respect to an algebraic group $\G$ over $k$.
-Let $(G_i)_{i\in\mathbb{N}}$ be the Zariski closures of $(G[i])_{i\in\mathbb{N}}$ in $\G$ and let $(j_i)_{i\in\mathbb{N}}$ be the Zariski indicators of $(G[i])_{i\in\mathbb{N}}$ with respect to $\G$.
+\begin{lemma} Let $(G_i)_{i\in\mathbb{N}}$ be a generalised $\s$\=/algebraic group with respect to an algebraic group $\G$ over $k$.
+Let $(G[i])_{i\in\mathbb{N}}$ be the Zariski closures of $(G_i)_{i\in\mathbb{N}}$ in $\G$ and let $(g_i)_{i\in\mathbb{N}}$ be the Zariski indicators of $(G_i)_{i\in\mathbb{N}}$ with respect to $\G$.
 Suppose that there exists an $m\in\mathbb{N}$ such that for all $i\geq m$.
-If $j_m-m=0$, then $\I(G[i])=\I(G_i)$ for all $i\geq m$. \end{lemma} \begin{proof} Firstly notice that if $j_i=i$, then $\I(G[i])=\I(G_i)$.
-So this proof reduces to showing that if $j_m=m$, then for all $i\geq m$, $j_i=i$.
+If $g_m-m=0$, then $\I(G[i])=\I(G_i)$ for all $i\geq m$. \end{lemma} \begin{proof} Firstly notice that if $g_i=i$, then $\I(G[i])=\I(G_i)$.
+So this proof reduces to showing that if $g_m=m$, then for all $i\geq m$, $g_i=i$.
 This can be proven by induction on the value of $i\geq m$.
-Clearly the base case holds, so suppose that for some $i\geq m$, $j_i=i$.
-Then so $j_{i+1}\leq i+1$, hence $j_{i+1}=i+1$ as required. \end{proof}
+Clearly the base case holds, so suppose that for some $i\geq m$, $g_i=i$.
+Then so $g_{i+1}\leq i+1$, hence $g_{i+1}=i+1$ as required. \end{proof}